nyankoclaws/tp/docs/DeveloperGuide.md

 1. Deleting a person while some persons are being shown

-    1. Prerequisites: Filter some persons using the `find [NAME]` command.
-Between 1 and less than all persons in the list.
+    1. Prerequisites: Open the application with the `Default Person List`.
+Filter 1 person using the `find bernice` command.

     1. Test case: `delete 1`<br>
-       Expected: First contact currently shown is deleted from the list.
+       Expected: First contact currently shown, `Bernice Yu`, is deleted from the list.
 Details of the deleted contact shown in the status message.
-Contact remains deleted when filter is removed using the `list` command.
+Contact, `Bernice Yu`,  remains deleted when filter is removed using the `list` command.<br>
+       Status Message:<br>`Deleted Person: Bernice Yu; Phone: 99272758; Email: berniceyu@example.com; Room Number: 21-07-18; Telegram: berniceYu; Birthday: 21 February 1999; Dorm Tag: [PGPR]; Free Time Tags: [Tue:0700-2100]`

+### Editing a person

+1. Editing a person

+    1. Prerequisites: Open the application with the `Default Person List`.

-### Saving data to JSON
+### Saving and Loading data with JSON

 1. Dealing with missing/corrupted data files

     1. Prerequisites: `data` folder with `dormie.json` in the same directory as `Dormie.jar`.
 Delete the data folder, relaunch the app and run the command `list` to get the default data file.

-    1. Test case: Append a lone `(` to the end of the `dormie.json` file and launch `dormie.jar`.<br>
+    1. Test case: Append a lone `(` to the end of a valid `dormie.json` file and launch `dormie.jar`.<br>
     Expected: Dormie loads with no contacts.

     1. Test case: Delete `dormie.json` file and launch `dormie.jar`.<br>